FaradayRF/Faraday-Software/Tutorials/Python_Developer_Tutorials/foundation/RF-Transmit-Receive-Packet/Readme.md

 This simplistic protocol has no error detection or correction.
 If a packet was not receiver simply retry several times.

+#Excersizes
+* Experiements with python's `repr()` to display raw bytes of data instead of the ASCII converted view
+  * This will make the fixed-length payload padding bytes visible!
+* Write a simple frame that allows a variable length message (in one MTU) that allows you to easily extract ONLY the intended payload and remove other bytes of padding data.

 #See Also